Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

             ```jac
             walker remove_tweet {}
             ```
-        * Walker `remove_tweet` spawned on tweet node, that will remove the tweet.
+        * Walker `remove_tweet`, when spawned on a tweet node, will remove the tweet.
         * How it is executed will be discussed later.

       - **Like Tweet Walker**